elomasney/Spill-the-Beau-Tea/README.md

 ### **_Homepage_**
 - The homepage consists of a full width height, **responsive image**.
 It is a bright and vibrant background image with a **callout jumbotron** which is the title of the website and a brief introduction to the purpose of the website.
 - Directly under the callout there is a **search bar**, which utilised by all users (guest, registered and admin) and allows the user to search for products on the website by category name, product name or product brand.
 This is clear to the user and displayed as the placeholder text.
 Directly underneath this there are two **call to action buttons**, one 'Register' which will take the user to the register page to create an account and another 'Sign In' to take the user to the sign in page to log into their account.
 - Users can sign into their account through the navigation link or the button on the homepage jumbotron.
+The user will be alerted by flash message if username/and or password is incorrect.
+All fields are required before the user can submit the form.
 - Users can register for an account through the navigation link or the button on the homepage jumbotron.
+Users will be alerted by flash message if they username has already been taken.
+All fields are required before the user can submit the form.

 ### **_Categories_**
 - The categories can be accessed through the dropdown menu on the navigation bar which includes links to the category groups.
 When a category group is selected it will lead the user to the product categories within that category group.
 The categories page includes a header telling the user which category theu are viewing.